 The progressive nature of cataracts mean that the natural lens becomes damaged, and in order to regain full sight, they must be removed.

-Cataract implants replace the natural lens, restoring sight and allowing clear vision without any risk of cataracts re-occurring.
+Cataract implants replace the natural lens, restoring sight and allowing clear vision without any risk of re-occurrence.
 The bio-compatible materials used in the lens mean that the body readily accepts them without issue.

 What types of implants are available?